 - Completed fraud risk interview questionnaires.

-- Access to records of travel reimbursement including travel request forms and summary of attendance reports.
+- Access to records of travel reimbursement, including travel request forms and summary of attendance reports.

 - Analysis of any employees and board members approved for regular business travel.